-One State Fair Entry total for 50294; and 1 entry for 50297.
+One State Fair Entry for 50294; and 1 entry for 50297.

-Check-in-Wednesday, 8 a.m.

-Judging-Wednesday, 9:30 a.m.
+Project Check-in - Tuesday, 5-8 p.m.
+Judging - Wednesday, 9:30 a.m.
 Humiston Building

 Small Engine displays must be no larger than 4' x 4' display board.
 Exhibits must be portable.
 No complete engines, lawn tractors, tillers, chainsaws, etc. are permitted for display.
 No electrical power is available for displays/exhibits.